hFIL/f0113008/tos.md

-TEMPLATE - Filecoin Node Operator Terms of Service
+Filecoin Node Operator Terms of Service

 # Terms of Service